-Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
+- Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
+(Your authorized KTM workshop will be glad to help.) - Make sure that only clean, approved brake fluid from a tightly sealed container is used.
 (Your authorized KTM workshop will be glad to help.)